Blink Health prescription medication discounts.

 Consumers can save as much as 95% of the cost of their prescription medications using a free service from Blink Health.
-The company provides these significant savings to patients of all income levels using a few different approaches.
+The company (find how to get free Blink discount below) provides these significant savings to patients of all income levels using a few different approaches.
 The medical company is involved in negotiations with drug companies, technology that searches for the lowest price available for the medication, partnerships with pharmaceutical companies, and bulk purchasing power.

 While there may be some name brand drugs that a patient can obtain, most of the savings are for generic medications.
 Blink Health can provide discounts on almost 20,000 medications, with that number continuing to increase month in an out.
 There are tens of pharmaceutical companies that are also partners of the company, including Eli Lilly, Johnson and Johnson, Merck, Pfizer, and many others.
 Some of the medications in which discounts can be had include Lantus, Lipitor, Synthroid, Nexium, Advair Diskus, Tamiflu, Zocor, insulin, but thousands of others are available as well.